cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/time-travel-in-microbiome-beta-diversity-analysis-in-longitudinal-studies.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-08-05 at 11.39.22.png" alt=""><figcaption><p>Generated by the <code>generate_beta_pc_boxplot_long()</code> function, this plot illustrates the temporal trajectories of beta diversity for each individual subject.
 It specifically displays the changes along the first two principal coordinate axes calculated from Bray-Curtis dissimilarity matrices.
 Each line represents an individual subject in the study, connecting their baseline microbiome position to subsequent timepoints.</p></figcaption></figure>

-The resulting plot maps each subject's unique path across the ordination landscape, **telling the story of their microbiome's evolution**.
-By connecting the dots from one timepoint to the next, we trace out individual trajectories of change.

-Now let's glimpse the big picture using `generate_beta_ordination_long()`.
-This paints a landscape where samples cluster based on similarity, **illuminating global patterns**.
+Expanding on this, the `generate_beta_ordination_long()` function creates a plot where samples cluster based on similarity, providing a global overview of the data.

 ```{r
 generate_beta_ordination_long(